ohmp/james-project/src/adr/0034-distributed-listeners-configuration.md

 To deploy it, an admin needs to follow these steps:

  - Add the jar in `extension-jars` folder for each James server
-     - As `extension-jars` is read at instanciation time, no reboot is required to instanciate the new listener.
+     - As `extension-jars` is read at instantiation time, no reboot is required to instantiate the new listener.
- - Call the webadmin endpoint along side with listener specific configuration to configure the given custom listener.
+ - Call the webadmin endpoint alongside with listener specific configuration to enable the given custom listener.
-The bindings for the new listener  will be created, and a listener will be consuming its queue on the James server that had been treating the request.
+The bindings for the new listener will be created and a listener will be consuming its queue on the James server that had been treating the request.
  - Broadcast of topology changes will ensure the new custom additional mailbox listener will then be instantiated everywhere without a reboot.